 Wrongful Death Case Types

 In general, almost any type of fatal accident can result in a wrongful death case.
 In order for you to have a viable claim, another person’s irresponsible actions must have caused the death of your loved one.
-Your New Jersey wrongful death attorney will meticulously analyze the evidence of your case to assist you in determining the cause of your loved one’s fatal accident and the parties to hold accountable.
-Below are a few common types of accidents that can lead to wrongful death claims:

-Workplace Accidents – In some situations, workplace accidents, including some that are common to the construction industry, can qualify for wrongful death cases.
+- Workplace Accidents – In some situations, workplace accidents, including some that are common to the construction industry, can qualify for wrongful death cases.

-Vehicle Accidents – In case the driver of a car, truck, motorcycle, or any other vehicle acted irresponsibly, and that action played a role in your loved one’s death, you may have a viable wrongful death claim.
+- Vehicle Accidents – In case the driver of a car, truck, motorcycle, or any other vehicle acted irresponsibly, and that action played a role in your loved one’s death, you may have a viable wrongful death claim.

-Premises Liability Accidents – If a property owner doesn’t have the proper safety standards in place, he or she could be held liable for any resulting injuries or deaths.
+- Premises Liability Accidents – If a property owner doesn’t have the proper safety standards in place, he or she could be held liable for any resulting injuries or deaths.

-Defective Product Accidents – If a defective product, like an exploding electronic device or a malfunctioning car part, took the life of your relative, you may have this type of wrongful death claim.
+- Defective Product Accidents – If a defective product, like an exploding electronic device or a malfunctioning car part, took the life of your relative, you may have this type of wrongful death claim.

 Who Can Sue for Wrongful Death in New Jersey?